TomasVotruba/tomasvotruba.com/resources/posts/2019/2019-03-21-how-to-instantly-migrate-phpspec-to-phpunit.md

 Pretty clear, right?

-## How to Instantly Migrate from PhpSpec to PHPUnit?
+## How to Migrate from PhpSpec to PHPUnit?

 First, take a 2-week paid vacation...
 Just kidding.
 Start with Rector which migrates ~95 % of code cases.
 It also renames `*Spec.php` to `*Test.php` and moves them from `/spec` to `/tests` directory: